technical details:

 - Teacher: Fern Carter

 - Her name first appears in the studio payroll summaries the week ending Sep.
-16th, which means that the
+16th, which means that the new school year probably began on the 11th.

 - Released by Pathé Exchange, Inc.